FALL2023CSYE6225/iac-pulumi/README.md

 - Created Security Group -allowing incoming traffic on port 8080, 80,443,22 for Ipv4 and Ipv6 address.
   Outbound rule all traffic for Ipv4 and Ipv6.
   -Security Group is attached the Non defualt VPC created, the same security group is attached to EC2 instances created from Input AMI ID

+- Created 3 Security Groups Application Load Balancer Security Group(ALBSG), Application Security Group(ASG), Database Security Group(DSG)
+  ALBSG

+ingress rules
+port 80,443 --> All traffic
+egress rules
+all traffic http and https.

+ASG
+ingress rules
+port 22 from SSH, Custom TCP port for Application 8080 source of traffic is ALBSG.

+eggress rules
+all traffic http and https.

+DSG
+ingress rules
+port 5432 source is ASG

+Not egress rules

+We have Load Balancer, Listener , Target Group and Autoscaling group to handle the Scaling up and down of application instances.
+LoadBalancer listener listens on 80 for all HTTP requests and directs the incoming requests based on Target Group.
+All the Ec2 instances are created from Launch template.

 ## Switch to specific member account